seajaysec/pitchbinder/README.md

 ## Overview

-Pitchbinder takes a few samples with note information in their filenames and intelligently generates the missing notes across the full piano range (C1-B8).
-It uses high-quality pitch shifting and optional time stretching to create natural-sounding samples for all 88 piano keys.
+Pitchbinder takes a few samples with note information in their filenames and intelligently generates the missing notes across the full 8 octave range (C1-B8).
+It uses high-quality pitch shifting and optional time stretching to create natural-sounding samples for all 88 keys.

 ## Features